About

 FAQ

-Please take some time and read our FAQ to learn a little more about the project.
-You are welcome to contact us if you need more details, or if you would like to ask us something we have missed.
+Please take some time and read our FAQ to learn a little more about the questions people often ask.
+You are welcome to contact us if you need more details or if you would like to ask us something we have missed.

 Isn't Blend2D Architecture Specific?

-The only architecture specific code in Blend2D is a JIT pipeline generator, which will be ported to more architectures in the future.
+The only architecture specific code in Blend2D is a JIT pipeline compiler, which can currently target X86, X86_64, and AArch64 architectures.
 The rest of the code is portable C++ with optional optimizations that use compiler intrinsics to take advantage of SIMD or other general purpose ISA extensions.
-An experimental pipeline that doesn't use JIT is under development and even now it's possible to compile Blend2D on non-x86 targets with limited functionality.
+Experimental pipeline that doesn't use JIT is under active development and even now it's possible to use it on platforms where JIT is not available.

-It's worth mentioning that architecture-specific optimizations are used by many mainstream 2D rendering engines that offer software-based backend, because SIMD can significantly improve the performance of pixel processing.
-Blend2D doesn't really have more architecture-specific code than other libraries such as Qt or Cairo, which uses pixman.
+It's worth mentioning that architecture-specific optimizations are used by many mainstream 2D rendering engines that offer a software-based backend, because SIMD can significantly improve the performance of per pixel calculations.
+Blend2D's JIT compiler uses a lot of abstractions so a single code path can be used to target multiple architectures with the possibility to use architecture dependent code where it offers benefits.

 Is Multi-Threaded Rendering Beneficial?